remyroy/CDDA-Game-Launcher/BUILDING.md

 Once you have Python installed and all the requirements, you can run the launcher by going into the project directory and by running `python cddagl\launcher.py`.

-## Building the launcher executable for distribution
+## Building the launcher installer for distribution

-Once you have Python installed and all the requirements, you can build the launcher executable for distribution by going into the project directory and running `python setup.py installer`.
-This will use the PyInstaller package to create a frozen stand-alone executable with all the dependencies bundled.
+Once you have Python installed and all the requirements, you can build the launcher installer for distribution by going into the project directory and running `python setup.py create_installer`.
+This will use the PyInstaller package to create a frozen stand-alone executable with all the dependencies alongside.
+Afterwards, it will build the installer using Inno Setup.
 If you want the executable to support RAR archives, you will also need to have the [UnRAR command line tool](http://www.rarlab.com/rar_add.htm) in your PATH.

-The resulting launcher executable should be in the `dist` directory.
+The resulting launcher installer should be in the `dist\innosetup` directory.

 ## Step by step guide to run and build the launcher executable